 About the Covenant

 The Covenant is much more than a financial aid program.
-It includes Carolina’s commitment to supporting the success of Covenant Scholars, from start to finish.
+It includes Carolina’s commitment to the success of Covenant Scholars, with comprehensive mentoring and support programs to help guide students to graduation.

 To be eligible for the Carolina Covenant, a student must: